nsaylan/Cohort-19/devops/hands-on/Kubernetes/S7-eks-01-managing-kubernete-cluster-with-eks/README.md

 }
 ```

-3. Show the content of the $HOME directory including hidden files and folders.
+3. Show the content of the $HOME directory, including hidden files and folders.
 If there is a ```.kube``` directory, show what it has inside.

 4. Run the command
 ```bash